RubixML/Sentiment/README.md

 $writer->insertAll(array_map(null, $estimator->steps(), $estimator->scores()));
 ```

-We also use the PHP League's [CSV Writer](https://csv.thephpleague.com/) to dump the loss and validation scores at each epoch during training to a CSV file for easy importing into a plotting application such as [Tableu](https://public.tableau.com/en-us/s/) or [Excel](https://products.office.com/en-us/excel).
+We also use the PHP League's [CSV Writer](https://csv.thephpleague.com/) to dump the loss and validation scores at each epoch during training to a CSV file for easy importing into a plotting application such as [Tableu](https://public.tableau.com/en-us/s/) or [Google Sheets](https://www.google.com/sheets/about/).
 Notice that the loss should go down and the validation score should go up as training progresses.
-If this is not the case, you may need to adjust some hyper-parameters.
+If this is not the case, you may need to adjust the learning rate or other hyper-parameters.

 ![Cross Entropy Loss](https://github.com/RubixML/Sentiment/blob/master/docs/images/training-loss-score.png)